realTobby/ImageScraper/README.md

 # ImageScraper
-ImageScraper is a tool that will look over a given Website and return every Image Url it could find.
+ImageScraper is a tool that will look over a given Website and return every Image Url it can find.

 # Status: